Seasonality Trading App

 The input filter criteria are as follows:

 2. Select Index: The Seasonality report can be run one Index at a time for the selected country.
-If the selected country has multiple indexes or pre-configured list of Stocks and ETFs, you will be able to pick one of those Indexes or lists from the pull down menu for running the application.
+If the selected country has multiple indexes or pre-configured list of Stocks and ETFs, you will be able to pick one of those Indexes or lists from the pull down menu for running the app.

 3. Price Range: This is an optional parameter.
 If you want to look for Stocks or ETFs only within certain price range, then select the range in these two boxes, the left being the lower range and right box being the higher range.
 As an example, if you want to look for Stocks or ETFs above certain price, then only input the lower range parameter leaving the higher range blank.
 If you want to see for all Stocks or ETFs, then, leave both boxes blank.